 Student Activities provides programs and opportunities for students that enhance the college experience and promote a sense of community.
 Through active participation in all-campus activities, student government, and student organizations, students will experience success and acquire life skills such as critical thinking, effective leadership, problem solving, decision making, goal setting, cultural appreciation, and the ability to relate to people who are different from themselves.

 The college invites students to get connected, get involved, build leadership capacity, and get the full SVCC experience.
-For more information, please contact the Student Activities/Cross Cultural Coordinator (1F19) at 815.835.6432 or visit svcc.edu/student-activities.
+For more information, please contact the Student Activities/Cross Cultural Coordinator (RM 1F19) at 815.835.6432 or visit svcc.edu/student-activities.

 Student Government is a vital part of campus life at SVCC.
 Some of the responsibilities of Student Government include representing the student body to the SVCC administration and Board of Trustees, sponsoring campus-wide activities, recognizing new student organizations, allocating programming money to student organizations, and completing community service activities.
 Additionally, Student Government members serve on college-wide committees with SVCC faculty and staff.

 No experience is necessary to be a member of Student Government.
 Minimum GPA and credit hour requirements vary for each student government position.
-Information regarding Student Government may contact Student Services Activities/Cross Cultural Coordinator (1F19) at 815.835.6432 or visit svcc.edu/sga.
+Information regarding Student Government website or the Student Activities/Cross Cultural Coordinator (1F19) is available at 815.835.6432, or visit svcc.edu/sga.

 There are many student organizations at SVCC.
 The student organizations have a wide variety of purposes that include social, educational, recreational, and/or cultural interests.
 Getting involved in a student organization will provide opportunities of leadership development, professional growth, friendship, service to others and much more!
 If students are interested in joining an existing organization or forming a new organization, contact the Student Activities/Cross-Cultural Coordinator at 815.835.6432 or visit svcc.edu/student-organizations for a current listing of recognized student organizations and clubs.